 - a.
 Patient has demonstrated a positive clinical response to therapy (e.g., no clinically significant reactivations of ROP) - b.
 NO active intraocular inflammation - c.
-NO ocular or periocular infection - NOT used in combination with Syfovre or with other vascular endothelial growth factor (VEGF) inhibitors for ocular indications (see Appendix 1)
+NO ocular or periocular infection - d.
+NOT used in combination with other vascular endothelial growth factor (VEGF) inhibitors for ocular indications (see Appendix 1)